engrproama/Fix_My_Code_Challenge/README.md

 If you have any questions or need further clarification, feel free to reach out to the repository owner or open an issue.

 Happy coding and debugging!

----

-This `README.md` file provides a comprehensive overview of the project, guiding users on how to navigate, fix, and test the provided code.